prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 Glad you asked, [from the docs](https://storybook.js.org/docs/react/get-started/whats-a-story) -

-"A story captures the rendered state of a UI component.
-Developers write multiple stories per component that describe all the “interesting” states a component can support."
+> A story captures the rendered state of a UI component.
+Developers write multiple stories per component that describe all the “interesting” states a component can support.

 In short, Stories let you render the different states of your UI component and lets you play with the different states with something called [Storybook Controls](https://storybook.js.org/docs/react/essentials/controls), which we will get to in a minute.
 These are development only files and hence won't be included in our final library bundle.